How Men's and Women's College Soccer Rosters Differ — 2025 Season Analysis | RosterWise™

 |---|---|---|

-For men’s soccer families, this is a reality to understand — not a reason to be discouraged, but a reason to be thorough and strategic in building a target list.
+Women’s soccer has 211 more programs than men’s soccer, and 774 more total roster spots (33,831 vs. 33,057).
+Even though men’s programs carry larger rosters on average, the sheer number of women’s programs means more total opportunities on the women’s side.
+For men’s soccer families, this is a reality to understand — not a reason to be discouraged, but a reason to be thorough and strategic.

 The differences between men’s and women’s college soccer are structural, not incidental.
 They are baked into scholarship rules, Title IX compliance, development timelines, and international recruiting patterns.
 Neither side is “easier” or “harder” — they are different games with different landscapes.